MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/undeploy-an-adapter-using-the-wcf-lob-adapter-sdk.md

 ---
 description: "Learn more about: Undeploy an adapter using the WCF LOB adapter SDK"
-title: "Undeploy an adapter using the WCF LOB adapter SDK | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "Undeploy an adapter using the WCF LOB adapter SDK" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 98f9a124-9e63-4451-af0e-ffee752fbeac
-caps.latest.revision: 13
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Undeploy an adapter using the WCF LOB adapter SDK
 To undeploy an adapter from a computer, the user needs to perform the following two tasks: